 Chiang Mai Grand Canyon/ Hang Dong Canyon

 Just an hour outside of Chiang Mai is a gorgeous canyon where you can swim, sunbathe, and cliff jump.
 It’s perfect for getting out of the city for a little bit and into nature.
 The landscape looks amazing, and I’m sure the water is refreshing on a hot day.
-For more info on it, check out this site.

 The Sticky Waterfall

 For more outdoor adventures the Sticky Waterfall looks pretty awesome.
 So what does “sticky waterfall” actually mean?
 Apparently all the rocks are covered in mineral deposits making them rough rather than slipper in the water.
 So that means you can actually climb up the waterfall without slipping which seems pretty cool.
-For about the waterfall check out this post.

 Doi Inthanon National Park